DishaChakraborty-11/Brain-Tumor-Detection/README.md

 > A deep learning project that detects and classifies brain tumors from MRI images using a Convolutional Neural Network (CNN).
 > The model achieves high accuracy and helps in early diagnosis through automated image classification.

+⚠️ Disclaimer: This project is intended for learning and demonstration purposes only and is not suitable for clinical or medical use.
 ---
 Dataset